 Also, the idea “while they were there” conveys that Mary did not go into labor during the trip to Bethlehem, but she and Joseph had probably been there for a longer time, and eventually, while they were there, the time came for Jesus to be born.

 So the picture of Mary and Joseph wandering the streets of Bethlehem seeking shelter as she’s about to give birth is simply not accurate.
-Nor is the idea of Joseph delivering a baby in a barn.
+Nor is the idea of Joseph delivering a baby in a barn, on his own.

-In Bethlehem at that time (and other towns nearby) most people lived in a small house with one room for the family (where they ate, slept, and lived), and a second room for guests.
+In Bethlehem at that time (and other towns nearby) most people lived in a small house with one room for the family (where they ate, slept, and lived), and a second room for guests–because hospitality was an essential part of the culture.
 Most houses also had an area where the animals were kept at night.
 (See this related article)

 There were no hotels or even B&B’s as we know them.
 Inns were often places of ill repute.
-Culturally, it was normal to offer hospitality to strangers and certainly to family.
+The culture of the Middle East at that time essentially required that you show hospitality to strangers, and certainly to family.
 So Joseph, whose family was from Bethlehem, showed up at the door of his relatives.
 And they welcomed him in—but he and Mary would need to stay in the family room because the guest room was already occupied.
 And as was common in that culture, the family animals were brought into an adjacent room for the night, keeping them safe and also adding warmth to the house.
 Their manager, a stone feeding trough, typically stood between the area for the animals and family‘s one-room living quarters.
 (For illustrations and more detailed explanation, see this excellent article by Ian Paul.)

+When the story we tell ourselves doesn’t match the actual truth, we miss out on the point.
 Mary, a first-time mom who was likely a teenager, gives birth not alone in a barn, but surrounded by the family she’s recently married into, in their home.
-Women who’d likely delivered plenty of other babies were there to hold her hand and wipe her brow.
+Women who’d likely delivered plenty of other babies were there to hold her hand and wipe her brow–and be the first ones to welcome the baby.
 Jesus was born in a house, his birth attended by female aunts and cousins.
 He probably came into our world in a warm, welcoming, if somewhat crowded extended family home—not a drafty stable.
-The “manger” was not a rickety wooden crib we see in “nativity scenes” but a stone trough that would be a safe and protective place to put a baby who was swaddled.
+The “manger” was not a rickety wooden crib we see in “nativity scenes” but a stone trough that would be a safe and protective place to put a newborn baby who was swaddled.
+The story of Jesus’ birth is a story about hospitality, not the lack of it!

 The story of Jesus’ birth, like much of our reading of Scripture, has been colored by our assumptions, by traditions, by art (think medieval paintings of the Nativity that include doe-eyed cows gazing calmly at the Christ child.)

-Our reading of Luke, and many other passages, feel like it’s influenced by a shame narrative, that tells us Mary and Joseph were embarrassed by the circumstances of his birth, that they were outcast, not welcomed.But we put that on the text, when it’s not there.
+Our reading of Luke, and many other passages, feel influenced by a shame narrative that wrongly tells us Mary and Joseph were embarrassed by the circumstances of Jesus’ birth; they felt outcast, not welcomed.But we put that on the text, when it’s not there.
 More likely, Joseph’s family were God-fearing people who knew their moral and religious obligation to offer hospitality, no matter what.
+And when a family member shows up, they of course will throw open the door and offer whatever they can.
 The cows may have been nearby, but Jesus first cry was likely heard by an overjoyed group of Jewish family members who delighted to see a healthy newborn boy, the sign of God’s blessing.
+Jesus was welcomed.
+This season is about our welcome of him, and of others–even if it is inconvenient.

 This year, perhaps your house is crowded, and offering hospitality is inconvenient, messy, even difficult.

-The idea of Jesus in a house instead of a stable is new to me—and the picture captures my imagination.
-I’m seeing the story fresh and different: Jesus is not out in the back shed, he’s in the house.
+The idea of Jesus in a house instead of a stable captures my imagination.
+When I first heard this more accurate rendering of the story several years ago, I became as obsessed with it as my daughter had been with the figures in my neighbors’ yard.
+Jesus is not out in the back shed, he’s in the house.
 He’s in the middle of a messy family who may have a variety of opinions about his being there, but who set those aside to welcome him to the world.
 His birth is attended not just by Joseph, but by a group of women, reassuring and helping Mary.

 How often do I compartmentalize my faith, putting it out in the shed, separate from my real life?
 Jesus came into the midst of a family, into a crowded home full of relatives.